geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-03-03/meeting-transcript.md

 Nimlgen

 ##### **Nimlgen** [[00:43:45](https://www.youtube.com/watch?v=hIWzGyEX2do&t=2625)]
-Yeah, so...
+Yeah, so..
 Yeah, so I'm going to look into the AM.
 So this problem I want to talk about also is the main piece.
 Yeah, for AM.
 it is.